 fig.show()

-Parameter importance analysis using fANOVA often yields unexpected results: num_leaves and min_child_samples are more important than learning_rate for LightGBM on imbalanced data.
-This changes the strategy—the next search focuses on a narrow range of important parameters.
+fANOVA analysis often yields unexpected results: num_leaves and min_child_samples turn out to be more important than learning_rate for LightGBM on imbalanced data.

-Ray Tune solves a different problem: parallel search on a GPU cluster.
-While Optuna with n_jobs=4 parallelizes on a single machine, Ray Tune scales to hundreds of nodes.
+Ray Tune solves a different problem — parallel search on a GPU cluster.
+If Optuna with n_jobs=4 parallelizes on a single machine, Ray Tune scales to hundreds of nodes.
+Ray Tune is better suited for deep learning with distributed training, while Optuna is for classical ML on a single machine.

 from ray import tune